Clicky

 The District's groundwater is stored in the Santa Margarita Groundwater Basin, which is comprised of the Santa Margarita Sandstone, Monterey Shale, Lompico and Butano formations.
 Rainfall is the main source of recharge — or refilling — the basin.

-The District operates wells that vary from 350 feet to 1,750 feet deep.
-A new well, the Sucinto Well, is being drilled in 2024 to improve the reliability for the water supply.
+The District operates wells that vary from 460 feet to 1,460 feet deep.
+Two new wells are in progress — the Sucinto Well was drilled in 2024 and will come online in 2025, and the Grace Way Well is now under construction.
 Pumped water is filtered through a pressurized system of sand, gravel and anthracite to remove iron, manganese and hydrogen sulfide from the water.
 Chemicals are introduced before and after filtration to oxidize the iron and disinfect the water.
 This treatment enables the District to meet Federal and State drinking water standards.

 There are three water treatment plants in the District: